kurtosis-tech/log-load-package/README.md

-My Package
+Log Load Package
 ============
-This is a [Kurtosis](https://github.com/kurtosis-tech/kurtosis/) package.
-It doesn't do much now, but it will soon!
+This is a [Kurtosis](https://github.com/kurtosis-tech/kurtosis/) package that generates services that generate many logs.

 Run this package
 ----------------